 After being roughly tied with Apple Computer Inc. in 1993 for the title of No. 1 seller of personal computers in the United States, I.B.M. slipped in 1994, falling behind the Compaq Computer Corporation, Apple and Packard Bell Inc. to fourth place.

-According to the article, the fall of the company was due to a lack of focus, too many unsuccessful models, and a bad inventory management system.
+According to the article, the company’s fall was due to a lack of focus, too many unsuccessful models, and a lousy inventory management system.
 We might argue indeed that it’s not possible for a company to stay on top of its game for so long.

 Yet IBM turned around, and it’s still a strong company as of today.